giantswarm/kubectl-gs/docs/template-nodepool-cr.md

 ## Usage

-To create the manifests for a new node poo, use this command:
+To create the manifests for a new node pool, use this command:

     kubectl gs template nodepool